Skip to content

 1. 01

-Sit in on executive AI decisions.
+We sit in on the big AI decisions.

 2. 02